 through education.
 Find out more: www.CharlesHarbinIII-Scholarship.com

-Editors Note 2/23/2012: In regards to questions about a recent story in the press – According to Charles, while at New College in FL, a friend he knew from his teen years living in Australia, Poppy Montgomery, came to the US to be with him, and had hopes of becoming an actress.
+Editors Note 2/23/2012: In regards to questions about a recent story in the press – According to Charles and court records, while at New College in FL, a friend he knew from his teen years living in Australia, Poppy Montgomery, came to the US to be with him, and had hopes of becoming an actress.
 October 22, 1992 Poppy Montgomery married Charles Harbin.
 Poppy is currently an actress on a television show, Unforgettable.
-Click to view the story as it appeared in the press.

 © Copyright 2011-2012 Charles Harbin Memorial Scholarship.
 All Rights Reserved.